There is an old saying: If your only tool is a hammer, every problem looks like a nail.

 Since it contains much more libraries, Rails has a significantly higher rate of dependencies and security risks.
 In addition, the pure number of gems included in the app implies a higher chance of security flaws in some of them and the possibility of a certain gem becoming unavailable – which can literally break your project, as we recently saw with the mimemagic gem.

 When we talk about the time factor - Rails enables a beginner to enter the world of programming much faster.
 Although, we must emphasize that they will hardly understand what is happening in the background.

-On the other hand, if our goal is for a beginner to understand the background and all of the „behind the scenes“ finesses of programming – such as connecting a project to a database or configuring servers, Sinatra is definitely our framework of choice.
-The reason is quite simple – as previously stated, to achieve the functionalities the Rails has by default, Sinatra needs to use numerous Ruby gems – and the developer needs to be skilled enough to connect all these added functionalities in Sinatra.
+On the other hand, if our goal is for a beginner to understand the background and all of the behind-the-scenes finesses of programming – such as connecting a project to a database or configuring servers, Sinatra is our framework of choice.
+The reason is quite simple – as previously stated, to achieve the functionalities Rails has by default, Sinatra needs to use numerous Ruby gems – and the developer needs to be skilled enough to connect all these added functionalities in Sinatra.

 So, what is the right tool for the job?